 Experienced Decatur DUI Lawyers

-Decatur Municipal Court is a court of “limited jurisdiction,” meaning that they do not have jury trials there.
+Decatur Municipal Court is a “limited jurisdiction” court, meaning that they do not have jury trials there.
 If you want a judge to decide your Decatur DUI case without a jury, that is called a “bench trial.”
 At a bench trial, the prosecution still has the burden to prove each element of an offense beyond a reasonable doubt.
 The judge then decides if the prosecution has met its burden.
-Sometimes a “bench trial” is a sound strategy, sometimes it is not.
+Sometimes, a “bench trial” is a sound strategy; sometimes, it is not.

-Often, a jury trial is the best possible option to avoid a DUI conviction in your Decatur DUI case.
-Because the Decatur Municipal Court does not conduct jury trials, your case would need to be transferred to DeKalb County State Court, located in the DeKalb County Courthouse.
+A jury trial is often the best option to avoid a DUI conviction in your Decatur DUI case.
+Because the Decatur Municipal Court does not conduct jury trials, your case must be transferred to DeKalb County State Court in the DeKalb County Courthouse.
 DeKalb State Court currently has seven state court judges in Division A. Your case will be assigned to one of the seven judges once the DeKalb State Court Solicitor files your case with the DeKalb County State Court Clerk’s Office.
 The current elected DeKalb Solicitor General is Donna Coleman-Stribling.
 Each judge in DeKalb County State Court handles their caseloads differently.
-Our Decatur DUI lawyers try cases in DeKalb County State Court on a regular basis.
-Because we frequently contest DUI cases in DeKalb County State Court, we are familiar with the judges and the solicitors who will be handling your case.
+Our Decatur DUI lawyers try cases in DeKalb County State Court regularly.
+Because we frequently contest DUI cases in DeKalb County State Court, we are familiar with the judges and solicitors handling your case.

 How our skilled Decatur DUI lawyers build a successful defense in your Decatur DUI case:

-To build a strong DUI defense in Georgia, our Decatur DUI lawyers start by meeting with you about your DUI case and learning as much as possible from you about what happened.
-Using this core information, we can look for more evidence to help our defense by using specialized resources as needed to determine if all testing and other details of your arrest were accurate and legal.
-We gather information, videos, 911 calls, possible surveillance videos, police reports, documents, road/scene conditions, and more.
+To build a strong DUI defense in Georgia, our Decatur DUI lawyers start by meeting with you about your case and learning as much as possible about what happened.
+Using this core information, we can look for more evidence to help our defense by using specialized resources to determine if your arrest’s testing and other details were accurate and legal.
+We gather information, videos, 911 calls, possible surveillance videos, police reports, documents, and road/scene conditions.
 There are also times when we use the services of toxicologists, accident reconstructionists, private investigators, breath test/field sobriety experts, medical professionals, and video illustrators, to name a few, to help build a solid defense in your Decatur DUI case.
-Our Decatur DUI lawyers then analyze your Decatur DUI case starting with whether the initial stop or reason why the police were involved was legal.
-We also look for suppression issues with the admissibility of field sobriety tests or state chemical tests (breath, blood, or urine tests).
-Our DUI attorneys then develop strategies on how to best conduct the license suspension hearings, preliminary/committal hearings, motion hearings, and trials.
-This approach is an effective way to ensure we are prepared to defend your Decatur DUI.
+Our Decatur DUI lawyers then analyze your Decatur DUI case, starting with whether the initial stop or reason why the police were involved was legal.
+We also look for suppression issues with the admissibility of field sobriety tests or state chemical tests (breath, blood, or urine).
+Our DUI attorneys then develop strategies to conduct the license suspension hearings, preliminary/committal hearings, motion hearings, and trials.
+This approach is an effective way to make sure we are prepared to defend your Decatur DUI.

-Can I just enter a guilty plea myself and avoid hiring an experienced Decatur DUI defense lawyer?
+Can I plead guilty and avoid hiring an experienced Decatur DUI defense lawyer?

-- You can put your driving privileges in jeopardy if you simply go to court and enter a guilty plea by yourself.
-If you have been arrested by a Decatur DUI Task Force officer (or any Georgia police officer), you should have been served notice of an administrative license suspension action.
-If you enter a guilty plea without properly addressing the license suspension action, you will not be able to get a limited permit (if you are eligible to get one at all) until and unless the license suspension action is conducted properly.
+- You can jeopardize your driving privileges if you go to court and enter a guilty plea by yourself.
+If you have been arrested by a Decatur DUI Task Force officer (or any Georgia police officer), you should have been notified of an administrative license suspension action.
+Enter a guilty plea without adequately addressing the license suspension action.
+You will not be able to get a limited permit (if you are eligible to get one) until and unless the license suspension action is conducted correctly.

-- Other charges in addition to your Decatur DUI charge may be more serious and carry more punishment than the DUI charge itself.
+- Other charges besides your Decatur DUI charge may be more serious and carry more punishment than the DUI charge itself.

 Administrative License Suspension